 (2 items per card. *You must be 18 years old to check out certain items.
-Due to high demand, Chromebooks, Hotspots, GoPros & Rokus are limited to one device per household at a time.
-Call the Circulation department to be placed on a wait list for any of these 4 tech devices.)
+Due to high demand, Chromebooks, GoPros, Hotspots, Portable BluRay Players & Rokus are limited to one device per household per month. *These 5 tech devices can be reserved by contacting the Circulation department.

 IN PERSON: Bring to the library one of the following: the item to be renewed, your library card or the check-out receipt.